oxideseven/Shadow-of-the-Demon-Lord-SRD-Markdown/Mechanics/Attacks.md

 ---
 NoteIcon:
   - mechanic
-  - Mechanic\Attacks
+  - mechanic\attacks
 ---
 ## Melee Weapon Attack

-Deal damage to a target within your weapon's [reach](Range.md), or choose one of the following options for an additional effect.
+Deal damage to a target within your weapon's [[Misc#Range|range]], or choose one of the following options for an additional effect.

 **Driving Attack:** You make the attack roll with 1 bane.
 On a success, you and the target move a number of yards equal to your Strength modifier in the same direction.